House of Hope receives largest gift ever from the Aiken Foundation

 FLORENCE, S.C. — The House of Hope of the Pee Dee recently received its largest donation on record.

-It announced Wednesday morning that it had received a $100,000 donation from the Aiken Foundation.
+It announced on Oct.
+7 that it had received a $100,000 donation from the Aiken Foundation.

 Bryan Braddock, executive director of the House of Hope, said the donation will provide funding for a big portion of the infrastructure costs for the Hope Village.